ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-au.md

 > [!warning]
 >
-> The firewall is enabled automatically whenever a DDoS attack is launched, and cannot be disabled before the attack ends.
-This is why it is important to keep your firewall rules up-to-date.
+> If the Network firewall is enabled and configured with rules, they are automatically applied upon each DDoS attack, and cannot be disabled before the attack ends.
+This is why it is important to keep the firewall rules up to date.
-> By default, you do not have any configured rules to start with, so all connections can be set up.
+> As a default setting you do not have any configured rules, so all connections can be set up.
-> If you have any, we recommend checking them regularly, even if the firewall is disabled.
+> If you have chosen to not keep the firewall enabled, remember to check your firewall rules regularly or delete them.
 >

 > [!primary]